Skip to main content

 • cancer treatment - radiotherapy or chemotherapy

-Sometimes a dry mouth that does not go away may be caused by a condition like diabetes or Sjögren's syndrome.
+If a dry mouth does not go away, it might be caused by a condition like diabetes or Sjögren's syndrome.

 How to help ease a dry mouth